Academic Programs Catalog

 4. be certified in full-time status to loan agencies and other external entities.

-Students participating in authorized 40 hour/week internships or cooperative work programs are considered full time for all the purposes listed above.
+Students participating in select authorized 40 hour/week internships or cooperative work programs are considered full time for all the purposes listed above.

 Federal agencies such as the Department of Education, Department of Veterans Affairs, and Department of Homeland Security may have separate and distinct full-time status requirements.